 Declines in IF Coho spawner abundance throughout the 1990’s led to a suite of management actions to promote recovery, including significant fishery restrictions starting in 1998 (Decker et al. 2014).
 Evidence of a new, lower productivity regime starting in return year 1994 has been documented (Decker et al. 2014) that coincides with declines in spawner abundances.
 In 2002, the IF Coho stock management unit was designated endangered by the Committee on the Status of Endangered Wildlife in Canada (COSWEIC) based on the stock unit being assessed as a single ‘Designatable Unit’ (DU).
 Subsequent work by the Interior Fraser Coho Recovery Team lead to a conservation strategy outlining recovery objectives for the management unit (Fraser Coho Recovery Team) (2006)).
 Those recovery objectives were largely based on the distribution of spawning escapement among the 11 subpopulations in Table 3.1.
 A short-term recovery objective of 20,000 spawners was identified as a level that would maintain a minimum of 1,000 naturally spawning wild Coho Salmon in at least half of the 11 subpopulations, while a long-term recovery target of 40,000 spawners was identified as a level that would maintain 1,000 or more wild Coho Salmon in all 11 subpopulations.
 In 2014, Decker et al. (2014) assessed status relative to the 2006 IFCRT objectives, and concluded that IF coho had been above the short-term recovery target of 20,000 spawners in every year since 2008, and above the long-term recovery target of 40,000 spawners in the most recent two return years (2012 and 2013)

+Interior Fraser Coho were assessed under the framework of DFO’s Wild Salmon Policy (WSP) in 2014, at which time the Integrated Status Assessment classified three of these CUs as being amber status (Middle Fraser, Fraser Canyon, South Thompson) and the remaining two CUs as amber/green status (Lower Thompson, North Thompson; (DFO 2015)).

-An updated COSEWIC assessment in 2016 upgraded the status designation for the IF Coho DU to ‘threatened’ (COSEWIC 2016).
-In 2018, DFO undertook a Recovery Potential Assessment (RPA) for Interior Fraser Coho that described status, habitat, threats, limiting factors to recovery, candidate recovery targets, and abundance projections for the DU, as well as recommendations regarding mitigation and allowable harm (Arbeider et al. 2020).
+An updated COSEWIC assessment in 2016 upgraded the status designation for the IFC DU to ‘threatened’ (COSEWIC 2016).
+In response to this COSEWIC status, DFO subsequently undertook a Recovery Potential Assessment (RPA) for Interior Fraser Coho that described status, habitat, threats, limiting factors to recovery, candidate recovery targets, and abundance projections for the DU, as well as recommendations regarding mitigation and allowable harm (Arbeider et al. 2020).
 As part of this RPA, the long-term DU recovery target for IF Coho was recommended was a 3-year geometric mean abundance of 35,935 natural-origin spawners.
 This target was based on the historically observed aggregate abundance that met a distributional goal of 1000 spawners in all subpopulations.

-Interior Fraser Coho were also been assessed under the framework of DFO’s Wild Salmon Policy (WSP) in 2014, at which time the Integrated Status Assessment classified three of these CUs as being amber status (Middle Fraser, Fraser Canyon, South Thompson) and the remaining two CUs as amber/green status (Lower Thompson, North Thompson; (DFO 2015)).

 To Do: need to work in Korman et al. (2019)

 3.2 DATA